 Would love your thoughts, please comment at the end of the post!

-Question – Does anybody else get nervous that they will bust the seam of their stomach pouch?
+Question – Did anybody else get nervous that they will bust the seam of their stomach pouch?

 (I drank a little more soup juice than I probably should have last night and I am paying for it this morning.
 Makes me nervous!)